A Guide to Spray Booth Filters

 To ensure optimal performance of intake filters, regular maintenance is essential.
 This includes monitoring their condition regularly and replacing them when they become clogged or damaged.

-The frequency of replacement may vary depending on factors such as usage intensity, type of contaminants being filtered, and environmental conditions.
+The frequency of replacement may vary depending on factors such as usage intensity, type of contaminants being, and environmental conditions.
 Intake filters form an integral part of any spray booth system by preventing large particles from entering the working area during painting operations.
+Paint booth ceiling filters are use 1 time a year normally and R1 pads are changed 2 times a year normally.

 Fiberglass Spray Booth Filters